 Wetland Discovery Trail

 To add extra fun and learning to our visitors’ experience, we have installed a Self-guided Discovery Trail for families and school groups.
 The Trail has been designed to encourage kids to learn more about nature while having fun.

-The trail has activity stations where visitors can read a story about a wetland creature or feature, and then try some simple hands-on activities.
+The 1.5 km trail has activity stations where visitors can read a story about a wetland creature or feature, and then try some simple hands-on activities.
+Allow at least one hour to do the trail.
 See this page for information about the activity stations, with extra information and links.

 Rotopiko is also a Kiwi Guardians site.
 Find the secret word on the Guardian Post and claim your medal!